danielenger/Principled-Baker/README.md

 - known issues:
   * results for Subsurface Radius is not useful
   * results for Tangent might not be useful
-  * batch baking with shared materials can gives useless, half baked image textures
+  * batch baking with shared materials can give useless, half baked image textures
   * typo in github name (can not be solved?)